 Recently Ruth has had success with flash fiction, winning The Federation of Writers Scotland award for flash fiction 2020 with Nereid.

 Ruth is published in various online and print magazine and anthology.
-Her Shared pamphlet The Weather looks promising is published by Black Agnes press.
+Her first collection Bird Brained, a bird count in poems, is published by Black Agnes Press.

 Ruth is an experienced workshop leader, most recently facilitating workshops for The Scottish Poetry Library, and East Lothian Library services.
 She is also a Lead reader with the Open Book charity.